IvanLi-CN/pod-upgrade-trigger/README.md

 `webhook-auto-update` is a small HTTP service that validates GitHub package events, enforces rate limits, refreshes Podman images, and restarts the correct systemd units.
 The binary also ships a JSON API for manual triggers, a scheduler loop for `podman-auto-update`, and utilities for maintaining the state directory.
-It can be run as a normal HTTP server (`http-server` 子命令)，也可以在需要时通过 systemd socket 兼容旧部署。
+It is designed to run as a normal HTTP server via the `http-server` subcommand.

 ## State Directory Layout